guillaume-be/guillaume-be.github.io/_posts/2020-11-21-generation_benchmarks.md

 author: "Guillaume"
 ---

-Over the past few months, text generation capabilities using Transformer-based models has been democratized by Hugging Face's Transformers [[1]](#transformers) library.
+Over the past few months, text generation capabilities using Transformer-based models has been democratized by open-source efforts such as Hugging Face's Transformers [[1]](#transformers) library.
 A broad range of models and applications have been made available, including:
 - Summarization models fine-tuned on the CNN-DailyMail [[2]](#cnndailymail) or XSUM [[3]](#xsum) datasets, including for example BART [[4]](#bart) or T5 [[5]](#t5)
 - Translation, with the availability of more than a thousand models trained by the Opus-MT team from Language Technology at the University of Helsinki [[6]](#opusmt)
 - Text generation, generating tokens from a prompt text, including OpenAI's GPT2 model [[7]](#gpt2)

 These models offer state-of-the-art performance and can be set-up with just a few lines of code using ready-to-use pipelines in the Transformers library.
 This allowed a wide spread of the recent advances in the field of NLP to the industry where they can be effectively used to solve business-driven use cases.
+As these powerful model gain a broader adoption, the issue of their computational efficiency becomes ever more critical.
+A lot of research has been done to reduce the size of these models with minimal impact on their accuracy, including for example distillation, quantization or pruning.
+This article will focus on another avenue to improve the runtime of text generation models: an implementation in the Rust programming language.

+The structure of the article is as follows:

+1. Overview of the tasks for text generation and Python baseline code examples from the Transformers [[1]](#transformers) library.
+2. Description of the text generation architecture used for summarization, translation and free text generation tasks
+3. Introduction to the `rustbert` library, a project of mine offering Rust-native implementation of these models in Rust
+4. Benchmarks between the baseline Python implementation from Transformers and the proposed Rust implementation for these text generation tasks

+Readers familiar with text generation tasks and their implementation in modern language models may want to skip directly to section 3.
+The first two parts provide a high level overview of the technology to better understand the scope of the proposed performance improvements, and provide a few references in order to dive deeper in the topic.

+# 1. Overview of text generation tasks<a name="task-overview"></a>

-To illustrate both translation and summarization capabilities, we'll use a <a href="https://en.wikinews.org/wiki/Astronomers_find_water_vapour_in_atmosphere_of_exoplanet_K2-18b" target="_blank">news article</a> from  WikiNews shared under  CC BY 2.5 license [[8]](#wikinews) talking about the recent discovery of water on an exoplanet called K2-18b.
+To illustrate both translation and summarization capabilities, we'll use a new article titled <a href="https://en.wikinews.org/wiki/Astronomers_find_water_vapour_in_atmosphere_of_exoplanet_K2-18b" target="_blank">Astronomers find water vapour in atmosphere of exoplanet K2-18b</a> from  WikiNews shared under  CC BY 2.5 license [[8]](#wikinews).

-#### Summarization
+### Summarization
 This article can be summarized calling the following snippet from the Transformer's Python library [[1]](#transformers), defaulting to a BART model trained on the CNN-DailyMail dataset:
 ```python
 from transformers import pipeline